 PS#7 is located adjacent to Old Portland Road in the southern portion of the City, and was originally constructed in 1986.
 In 2014/2015 the pump station was upgraded to a 6-foot wetwell with submersible pumps.
 Wastewater is pumped through a 6-inch forcemain to the trunkline at the intersection of Port Avenue and Old Portland Road.
-An 8inch forcemain runs parallel to the 6-inch forcemain, which was used as an overflow from the Armstrong property to PS#7.
+An 8-inch forcemain runs parallel to the 6-inch forcemain, which was used as an overflow from the Armstrong property to PS#7.
 The 8-inch forcemain is not currently in use.

-The pump station has an on-site generator with an automatic transfer switch.
+switch.
 City staff exercises the generator on a weekly basis.
 The wetwell is equipped with ultrasonic level sensors with backup level floats.
 There is no piped overflow, however, if there was an overflow, flooding would first occur at the wetwell lid.
 City staff reported that this pump station operates well with no major issues.
 A portion of the collection system upstream of this pump station reaches outside of City limits.
 There is an existing connection to a restaurant outside of City Limits that is currently closed, and there may be a few additional connections on properties that have yet to be annexed into City limits.